HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/HCL_Content_Composer_create_content_auto_locate.png)

-3. The location will auto-populate to the selected Site Area as shown below.
+3. The location will auto-populate to the selected Location as shown below.

     ![](../../../../../assets/HCL_Content_Composer_auto_locate_new_content.png)